 SGA1566 emulates a vintage single-channel tube preamplifier.
 It features two 12AX7 tube amplification stages and a two-band Baxandall equalizer, placed either at the input or the output stage.

-The plugin also offers two different CPU modes, offering improved stability and compatibility with older and less powerful machines.
-The low CPU mode is less CPU intensive, at the cost of a slightly less accurate simulation of the tube circuit.
+The plugin also offers two different CPU performance modes, offering improved stability and compatibility with older and less powerful machines.
+The low CPU mode is less demanding, at the cost of slightly lower tube circuit emulation accuracy.

-Sound-wise, I really like this plugin.
-I love the type of saturation I was able to get out of it, especially on drum loops and synthesized bass sequences.
-It colors the sound in a very pleasant way, adding the right amount of tube style saturation on top.
-The built-in EQ also does its job rather well and it works great in combination with the tube circuit.
+SGA1566 sounds especially well on drum loops and synthesized bass sequences.
+It colors the sound very pleasantly, adding the right amount of tube-style saturation on top.
+The built-in EQ does its job well in combination with the tube circuit.

 On the other hand, increasing oversampling from 1X to 4X on the default setting increases the CPU hit to over 90%.
-Either way, the plugin definitely sounds good enough that I can see my self using it for offline editing and sound design in the future, however I doubt that I’ll be using it as an insert in music projects too often.
+Either way, the plugin definitely sounds good enough to see myself using it for offline editing and sound design in the future.
+However, I doubt that I’ll be using it as an insert in music projects too often.

-SGA1566 is available for free download via Shattered Glass Audio (1.12 MB download size, EXE installer, 32-bit & 64-bit VST/AU plugin format for Windows).
+Download: SGA1566 (1.12 MB download size, EXE installer, 32-bit & 64-bit VST/AU plugin format for Windows & macOS)